princefishthrower/invaders/README.md

 ![Invader schematic](https://github.com/frewinchristopher/invaders/blob/master/src/images/schematic.svg)

 There are 215-1 possible unique combinations of this configuration, or 32,768 - 1 = 32,767.
-One must be subtracted from 32,768, since the Invader with all 15 blocks unactivated would be an empty 15 x 15 block.
+One must be subtracted from 32,768, since the Invader with all 15 blocks deactivated would be an empty 15 x 15 block.
 (Oppositely, an Invader with all 15 blocks activated is a sold 15 x 15 block.)

 Invaders can be further separated by 'rank' - the number of blocks out of the original 15 that have been activated for a given Invader.
 I've rendered all possible combinations of these Invaders and grouped them by rank.